Brush rabbit: Predators and survival techniques

 Its predators include cougar, coyote, fox, bobcat, weasel, and various raptors and snakes.
 Its survival strategies include remaining immobile when in brushy areas, and zig-zag running when found in open spaces.
 It also climbs onto low branches to escape from predators and other perceived threats.

 Human interaction and conservation status

 The brush rabbit is not hunted as are many other cottontail species, probably because of its small size.
 It is not a major cause of damage to crops or other human developments in its habitat.

 While the overall population of brush rabbits is stable, one of its subspecies, the riparian brush rabbit (S. b. riparius), is listed as an endangered species by the United States Fish and Wildlife Service.
 Formerly numerous along the San Joaquin River and Stanislaus River, it is now reduced to a population of a few hundred in the Caswell Memorial State Park and is being reintroduced to the adjacent San Joaquin River National Wildlife Refuge in the San Joaquin Valley, California.
-This population has been negatively impacted by ongoing riparian habitat destruction.
+This population has been negatively impacted by the destruction of the riparian habitat.
 Another subspecies, the San José brush rabbit, is considered critically endangered.